bluecranium/snpscope/README.md

 snpscope
 ========

-* Computes overlap of SNPs with regulatory elements and export to CSV or the UCSC Genome Browser
+* Computes overlap of SNPs with regulatory elements and exports to CSV or the UCSC Genome Browser

 * Uses shiny to launch a web-based user interface.
-This interface allows either a CSV download or the creation of a UCSC Genome Browser (http://genome.ucsc.edu/) via the rtracklayer package.
+This interface allows either a CSV download or the creation of a UCSC Genome Browser session via the rtracklayer package.

 ## Installation
 	install.github(...)